animalejkeee/animalejkeee/README.md

-- 👋 Hi, I’m @animalejkeee
+- 👋 Hi, I’m @animalejkeee.
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming, exact sciences, such as neural networks, modeling, fuzzy logic.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning on a PhD student in Energy.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on opportunities for cooperation on an ongoing basis, or even on a freelance basis
-- 📫 How to reach me ...
+- 📫 How to reach me? ez - my discord - animalejkeee#0220

 <!---
 animalejkeee/animalejkeee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.